ACTL4001-T1-2022/github-showcase-page-stonks-consulting/index.md

 We then selected a “Reserve Team” of eleven young players that are expected to peak in performance in the next 5-10 years.
 Our belief is that developing these young players within Rarita will be cheaper and more effective then loaning international players.
 The total cost of this team is ∂76,543,900.

+**Sensitivity Analysis**
 To calculate the sensitivity of the “Starting Team”, each player in the team was removed sequentially, and the next best team was calculated.
 The difference in Team Metric score, total salary cost (including 10% loaning fee) and selected players between the “Starting Team” and next best team was calculated.
 The sensitivity of the “Starting Team” is immaterial (14 different players were selected in total.
 Salaries differed by ∂456,000 on average.
 Team Metric differed by 850 on average.) which suggest the likelihood of achieving Commissioner Bayes objectives is not highly variable on any of the individual players selected.

+**Probability Ranges of Success**
+For each national team in the tournament data we calculated an "Attack Score" (total goals/maximum recorded number of games) and "Defense Score" (total times dribbled past*total errors/maximum recorded games).
+We then simulated 1000 knockout tournament games where the winner of each game was the nation with the highest difference between their Attack Score and the oppositions Defense Score.
+We added a randomly generated 0%-10% bonus to each nationals Attack/Defense score to simulate uncertainty.
+Out of 1000 simulations, our selected team won the tournament 402 times, and placed within the top 10 FSA nations 673 times.

+**Team Selection Implementation Strategy**
 In relation to implementation, we deconstructed Commissioner Bayes objectives into four separate problems, and designed each solution around our team selection tool:

 |            **Problem**               | **Designed Solution**              |